NixOS/rfcs/rfcs/0140-simple-package-paths.md

 # Interactions
 [interactions]: #interactions

+## Shard distribution

+The shard structure nesting unit directories under their lowercased two-letter prefix [leads to a distribution](https://gist.github.com/infinisil/95c7013db62e9f23ab2bc92165a37221) into shards as follows:
+- There's 17305 total non-alias top-level attribute names in Nixpkgs revision [6948ef4deff7](https://github.com/nixos/nixpkgs/commit/6948ef4deff7a72ebe5242244bd3730e8542b925)
+- These are split into 726 shards
+- The top three shards are:
+  - "li": 1092 values, coming from the common `lib` prefix
+  - "op": 260 values
+  - "co": 252 values
+- There's only a single directory with over 1 000 entries, which is notably GitHub's display limit, so this means only 92 attributes would be harder to see on GitHub

+These stats are also similar for other package sets for if this standard were to be adopted for them in the future.

 ## Migration size
 Due to the limitations of the standard, only a limited set of top-level attributes can be automatically migrated:
 - No attributes that aren't derivations like `pkgs.fetchFromGitHub` or `pkgs.python3Packages`